 Christopher Puleo, corresponding author of the new study, is confident that this type of non-pharmaceutical method could replace many approaches in the future.

-"We are in the midst of human trials for type 2 diabetes, which will eventually lead to clinical trials," adds Puleo.
-"Ultrasound may be a turning point for how bioelectronic medicines will be used and applied to diseases such as type 2 diabetes in the future."
+“We are in the middle of the human study phases for type 2 diabetes, which will eventually lead to clinical trials,” Puleo adds.
+“Ultrasound may be a game-changer for how bioelectronic medicines will be used and applied to diseases such as type 2 diabetes in the future.”

-In parallel with the preliminary human studies (with preliminary results expected by the end of the year), a group of new tests on larger animals will also take place in the coming months.
+In parallel to the preliminary human studies (with preliminary results expected by the end of the year), a group of new tests on larger animals will also take place in the coming months.